-You are alive when they start to eat you: The Jurassic Park dread in financial markets
+You are alive when they start to eat you: Behind the Jurassic Park dread in the markets

 Bonds: I'm fairly alarmed here

-Here's a warning from Kit Juckes, chief foreign exchange strategist at Société Générale, after the 10-year treasury yield climbed to its highest in about four years, just shy of 2.85 per cent.
+Here's a warning from Kit Juckes, chief foreign exchange strategist at Société Générale, as the 10-year treasury yield hit 2.885 per cent today before easing slightly.

 "As we move away from the super-low U.S. rate regime, or at least as we wonder just how low the peak in yields will be, we are likely to see both higher volatility across asset markets and weaker cross-asset correlations … Low rates/low [volatility] have fuelled synchronized risk-taking across the world.
 If the U.S. 10-year yield tests 3 per cent, we will test the buoyant global risk sentiment.
 If yields break higher, we may consequently see more chaotic-looking markets."